WesamKhalil/blog-app-v2/README.md

 To get the app working do the following.

+Make sure you have Node JS installed, I'm using node version 15.5.0.
 Go into a terminal and CD into this folder.
 Type into the terminal "npm install" to install all the front end packages.
 Create a ".env" file in the root folder, here you will provide all the environment variables.